junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "Oh I know."
 Jo chuckles, hanging up the phone.

-*What a pain in the ass.* Dean amuses, sliding the phone back into the pocket of the suit pant, walking back to the center of the living room.
+*What a pain in the ass.* Dean amuses, sliding the phone back into the pocket of the suit pants, walking back to the center of the living room.

-The place was furnitured when he moved in, the sofa, the TV stand, the bed, all included and in good shape.
+The place was furnished when he moved in, the sofa, the TV stand, the bed, all included and in good shape.
 And not the cheap stuff, he can tell.
 The previous owner has a taste he can approve -- he doesn't think any estate agency would have this much upholstery aesthetic taste.

 He's actually impressed with everything and the view, the rent should at least go double or triple.
-He has asked the renting company about the reason why a low-key luxury like this is so abnormally cut-price, but all he gets is a big vague "You find a good deal" as if they suddenly take an interest in the charity.
+He has asked the renting company about the reason why a low-key luxury like this is so abnormally cut-price, but all he gets is a big vague "You find a good deal," as if they suddenly take an interest in the charity.

 Every businessman knows the very first principle in all business is that there is no such thing as free lunch, and no one would let go of free money, so he did have suspicion before signing.
-But after inspecting the place for three rounds, there is still no problem he can find -- the building structure is compliant, the renting contract is legit, he even has his lawyer going through the lines and there is nothing suspicious in the fine print.
+But after inspecting the place for three rounds, there is still no problem he can find -- the building structure is compliant, the renting contract is legit, he even has his lawyer going through the lines, and there is nothing suspicious in the fine print.
 "Guess it really is a good deal then," his lawyer told him.

 So he signs the contract and moves in, today.
 With all his necessary belongings that can fit into his Prius -- just a number of boxes with some clothes and books.

 He's here, new job, new place, new life ahead.
 A fresh start.

-Dean Smith feels good about the life.
+Dean Smith feels good about life.

 <br>